colorlessenergy/colorlessenergy.github.io/_posts/2017-09-16-first-website-guide.md

   <div>
     <p>
-      open up the index.html file or what ever you named your file, remember that it needs to have the extension or that it ends with ".html" and open it with the text editor of your choice.
+      open up the index.html file or what ever you named your file, remember that it needs to have the extension or that it ends with ".html" and open it with the text editor of your choice to see it on the browser you can either double click it on computers or on a mobile device you can either double tap or just go to your file manager and tap and hold the file and open it with your browser.
     </p>
     <img src="../../../../blog-pics/first-website-guide/open-file-2017-09-16.png" />
   </div>